openai/whisper/README.md

     whisper audio.flac audio.mp3 audio.wav --model medium

-The default setting (which selects the `small` model) works well for transcribing English.
+The default settings (which selects the `small` model) works well for transcribing English.
 To transcribe an audio file containing non-English speech, you can specify the language using the `--language` option:

     whisper japanese.wav --language Japanese